 My printed files are not true size.
 What can I do?

-When I published my first PDF, I didn't think about the different EU and US formats, so if your download was before April 23rd, you may have the EU file!
+When I published the first PDF in English, I didn't consider different EU and US formats, so if your download was before April 23rd, you may have the wrong format!
 After I heard about this causing problems, I added a US file alongside the EU one.
 If this doesn't solve your problem, make sure that pages are printed at 100% – and measure whether 2 cm / 0,8" on the print correspond to a ruler.
 For some printers, it can help to activate frameless printing :)

 To sew this mask on a serger, you proceed as instructed until folding and pinning the pleats.
 Then, take the strips of fabric, fold top and bottom to 8 cm / 3,2” length and fold them in half so the right side is facing out.
 Lay the folded strips on your piece, with all cut edges facing the same direction.
 Then stitch the tunnel with one seam instead of the usual two!
 When you wear the mask, the tunnel folds out, so that you can't even see the overlocked edges :)

 If you don't have a sewing machine, you can skip the inserts, cut only one rectangular piece (38 x 20 cm / 15" x 8") instead of two squares, sew the full upper seam and skip the wire tunnel.
 This only takes 40 cm / 16" of stitching!

 It's also possible to sew on the ties directly, without tunnels.
 It doesn't fit as great, but can be a practical solution!
 To do this, either proceed as described and stitch on long ties in place of the strips in step (4), or instead of stitching the upper and lower seam from the wrong side in step (2), place an inwards facing tie in each corner of your fabrics, then stitch all sides except for the filter opening, turn to the right and fix the pleats with a simple side seam.